betterscientificsoftware/bssw.io/Articles/Blog/2026-06-documentation-is-the-interface.md

 ## Final takeaway

-*As users work through AI and AI works through documentation, documentation becomes part of the software's interface.*
+*As users reach software through AI, and AI reaches software through documentation, documentation becomes part of the software's interface.*

 More and more people will come to software through AI rather than through source code, manuals, or search results alone.
 When that happens, the AI still needs some way to figure out what the software does, how its pieces fit together, and what patterns of use actually make sense.